Description

 The Instance is marked as INAPPLICABLE if it is not in an available Status or it has been running for less than 30 days.

-The Instance is marked as UNDETERMINED if any of the evaluated metrics are empty, indicating insufficient data in the CMDB to assess whether the instance is overutilized.
+The Instance is marked as UNDETERMINED if its Status, Create Time, CloudWatch: CPU, 30-Day, or all workload activity indicators are empty, indicating insufficient data in the CMDB to assess whether the instance is overutilized.